Quasi-static limit for the asymmetric simple exclusion: ASEP with open boundaries

-This choice of boundaries correspond to the projection on the finite interval $[[1,N]]$ of the infinite ASEP dynamics with Bernoulli distribution with density $\rho_-$ on the left of $1$, and with density $\rho_+$ on the right of $N$ (see formulas (5) and (6) in \cite{Bahadoran12}).
-Liggett's motivation for this choice was to give the best approximation to the infinite dynamics of the ASEP \cite{Liggett75}.
+First introduced by Liggett \cite{Liggett75} with time-independent $\rho_\pm$, this choice of boundary rates corresponds to the projection on the finite interval $\{1,2,\ldots,N\}$ of the infinite ASEP dynamics with Bernoulli distribution with density $\rho_-$ on the left of $1$, and with density $\rho_+$ on the right of $N$ (see formulas (5) and (6) in \cite{Baha12}).
+This choice allows an effective coupling between the dynamics with open boundaries and the infinite dynamics, which plays a central role in the proof of the corresponding hydrodynamic limit \cite{Baha12}.